Heading to Maui and want to see some of the incredible Hawaiian sea life? Scroll to find exactly where to see turtles on your next Hawaiian vacation!

 You can spend a day at the center learning about oceanography and see the largest living tropical reef aquarium in the Western Hemisphere.

-Check out turtle cove and meet the turtles who live there!
+Check out Turtle Cove Maui and meet the turtles who live there!
 Or you can learn about how the center is involved in marine conservation around the Hawaiian Islands.

 Snorkeling in Maui is Amazing